pengubco/algorithms/priority_map/README.md

 this is fast enough for normal production use.

 ## Correctness
-We run 1M operations on HeapSet and a SortedSet in Redis, see [redis-compare/main.go](./example/redis-compare/main.go).
-After each operation, we compare the size and the smallest key-value pair from HeapSet with corresponding values from Redis.
-This gives us confidence that HeapSet is correct.
+We run 1M operations on PriorityMap and a SortedSet in Redis, see [redis-compare/main.go](./example/redis-compare/main.go).
+After each operation, we compare the size and the smallest key-value pair from PriorityMap with corresponding values from Redis.
+This gives us confidence that PriorityMap is correct.

 If you found a bug, please open an issue.